Flaevor Recipe Website

 Madras Curry Powder Blend

-Madras curry, whether chicken, lamb, beef or vegetable-based, has a hot earthy flavour ending in a floral touch from cinnamon, cloves and cardamom.
-Its tomato-based sauce is slowly cooked down into a delicious and thick oil-rich stew, giving it a warming comforting feel and taste.
-The chilli heat of Madras depends on how much Kashmiri chilli powder is added to the mix.
+Madras curry, whether chicken, lamb, beef or vegetable-based, has a hot, earthy flavour that ends with a floral touch of cinnamon, cloves and cardamom.
+Its tomato-based sauce is slowly simmered into a delicious and thick oil-rich stew, giving it a warming, comforting feel and taste.
+The chili heat of Madras depends on how much Kashmiri chili powder is added.

-The first step is to measure out each ingredient and then gently roast whole seeds in a dry frying pan for 30 – 45 seconds until fragrant.
+The first step is to measure out each ingredient, then gently toast whole seeds in a dry pan for 30-45 seconds until fragrant.
 Some people like to roast each spice seed separately for accuracy.
-It’s very important to avoid burning the seeds as this will render them useless.
+It’s very important to avoid burning the seeds, as this will render them useless.

 • Keep the heat gentle and softly swirl seeds around the pan to stop them only roasting on one side.